 We have adopted a formal written policy and procedure for the review, approval, and ratification of related person transactions, as defined under the rules and regulations promulgated by the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The policy covers any transaction in which we were or are to be a participant, the amount involved exceeds \$120,000, and any related person had or will have a direct or indirect material interest.
 For purposes of the policy, a related person is defined to be any of the following: (i) a director, director nominee, or executive officer of the Company since the beginning of the Company's last fiscal year; (ii) a beneficial owner of more than 5% of any class of the Company's voting securities; (iii) a member of a foregoing person's immediate family; and (iv) any entity in which one or more of the foregoing persons, individually or in the aggregate, has or had a greater than 10% ownership interest.
 The policy generally requires any proposed related person transaction to be reported to our General Counsel and reviewed and approved by the Audit Committee of the Board (the "Audit Committee") prior to effectiveness or consummation of the transaction, whenever practical.
-If the General Counsel determines that advance approval of a related person transaction is not practical under the circumstances, the Audit Committee must review the transaction and, in its discretion, may ratify the related person transaction has already taken place, the Audit Committee at its next meeting.
-If the General Counsel first learns of a related person transaction at its next meeting.
-Related person transaction is not practication by the Audit Committee must review the transaction and, in its discretion, may ratify the related person transaction has already taken place, the Audit Committee must review the transaction and, in its discretion, may ratify the related person transaction at its next meeting.
-Related person transactions involving compensation of executive officers must be reviewed
+If the General Counsel determines that advance approval of a related person transaction is not practical under the circumstances, the Audit Committee must review the transaction and, in its discretion, may ratify the related person transaction at its next meeting.
+For transactions arising between meetings of the Audit Committee, the Chair of the Audit Committee can approve the transaction, subject to ratification by the Audit Committee at its next meeting.
+If the General Counsel first learns of a related person transaction after such transaction has already taken place, the Audit Committee must review the transaction and, in its discretion, may ratify the related person transaction at its next meeting.
+Related person transactions involving compensation of executive officers must be reviewed and approved in accordance with the Company's then-existing executive compensation policies or procedures as approved by the Board or an independent committee thereof.